eganba23/Lab_7/lab-07.md

 ![](lab-07_files/figure-gfm/mutated%20data-1.png)<!-- -->

-This graph can be used to remind people that COVID cases are still prevalent in the no-mask counties
+This graph can be used to remind people that COVID cases are still prevalent in the no-mask counties.

 ``` r
 Kansas_Mask %>%